Last updated Jan 13 2020

 Competitor analysis tools like SEMRush or SimilarWeb can also help you discover insights about how popular competitors' websites are (traffic volume) and how customers find them (traffic source).

 ✍️ Editor’s note → this guide includes an industry round-up with the best/most recommended competitive analysis tools.
 Check them out!

 Traffic analysis helps you monitor the volume and activity of visitors to your website, and determine your most successful pages and traffic generation techniques.

-Knowing where website traffic originates, how popular your pages are, and which traffic sources convert better helps you double-down on successful marketing campaigns and invest your resources accordingly.
+Knowing where website traffic originates, how popular your pages are, which traffic sources convert better, and where on the website you lose potential customers helps you double-down on successful marketing campaigns and invest resources accordingly.

 Most websites use traditional analytics tools like Google Analytics to measure website traffic, but there are plenty of popular alternatives available, like Matomo and Open Web Analytics (OWA).

 ✍️Editor’s note → this guide includes an industry round-up with the best/most recommended website analysis tools.
 Check them out!